-Thre eat/Policy TOE Security Objectives Addressing the Threat/Policy Rationale O.TOE_ACCESS O.TOE_ACCESS The TOE will provide mechanisms that control a user's logical access to the TOE. supports this policy by providing a mechanism for controlling access to authorized users.
-OE.ADMIN OE.ADMIN Those responsible for the TOE are competent and trustworthy individuals, capable of managing the TOE and the security of information it contains. y as role O.ADMIN_ROLE O.ADMIN_ROLE 0 0 The TOE will provide a mechanism (e.g. a "role") by which the actions using administrative privileges may be restricted.
+Thre at/Policy TOE Security Objectives Addressing the Rationale Threat/Policy O.TOE_ACCESS O.TOE_ACCESS The TOE will provide mechanisms that control a user's logical access to the TOE. supports this policy by providing a mechanism for controlling access to authorized users.
+OE.ADMIN OE.ADMIN Those responsible for the TOE are competent and trustworthy individuals, capable of managing the TOE and the security of information it contains. supports this policy by ensuring that the authorized administrator role is understood and used by competent administrators.
+O.ADMIN_ROLE O.ADMIN_ROLE Administrative authority to TSF functionality shall be given to trusted personnel and be a restricted as possible supporting only the administrative duties the person has.
+This r The TOE will provide a mechanism (e.g. a "role") by which the actions using administrative privileges may be restricted.
 O.TOE_ACCESS The TOE will provide mechanisms that control The TOE has the objective of providing an authorized administrator role for secure administration.
-The TOE may provide other roles as well, but only the role of authorized administrator is required. nority uster ble s es th O.TOE_ACCESS O.TOE_ACCESS P.ROLES Administrative authority to TSF functional shall be given to trusted personnel and bu restricted as possible supporting only the administrative duties the person has.
+The TOE may provide other roles as well, but only the role of authorized administrator is required. ority isted le si is th O.TOE_ACCESS O.TOE_ACCESS P.ROLES Administrative authority to TSF functionalit shall be given to trusted personnel and be restricted as possible supporting only the administrative duties the person has.
 This The TOE will provide mechanisms that control a user's logical access to the TOE. supports this policy by ensuring that an authorized administrator role can be distinguished from other authorized users.
-O.ACCESS_HISTORY O.ACCESS_HISTORY A threat agent may read or modify TSF data using functions of the TOE without the proper authorization.
-The TOE will store information related to previous attempts to establish a session and make that information available to the user. diminishes this threat because it ensures the TOE will store the information that is needed to advise the user of previous authentication attempts and allows this information to be retrieved. ΤA read e TC O.I&A O.I&A T.ACCESS_TSFDATA A threat agent may read or modify TSF data using functions of the TOE without the prope authorization.
-The TOE ensures that users are authenticated before the TOE processes any actions that require authentication. supports this policy by requiring that each entity interacting with the TOE is properly identified and authenticated before allowing any action the TOE is defined to provide to authenticated users only.
+O.ACCESS_HISTORY O.ACCESS_HISTORY or modify TSF data E without the proper The TOE will store information related to previous attempts to establish a session and make that information available to the user. diminishes this threat because it ensures the TOE will store the information that is needed to advise the user of previous authentication attempts and allows this information to be retrieved. ∢ ad c TOF O.I&A O.I&A T.ACCESS_TSFDATA nt má ns o: The TOE ensures that users are authenticated before the TOE processes any actions that require authentication. supports this policy by requiring that each entity interacting with the TOE is properly identified and authenticated before allowing any action the TOE is defined to provide to authenticated users only.